BloomyControls/vsmodelgen/README.md

 regenerate the VeriStand model source without accidentally overwriting your model's code!

-\**Building for Windows requires Visual Studio 2017 or newer installed with the C/C++ build tools included.
-Visual Studio Build Tools is supported and recommended for those who would not otherwise have a use for Visual Studio.*
+\**Building for Windows requires Visual Studio 2017 or 2019 installed with the C/C++ build tools included.
+Visual Studio Build Tools is supported and recommended for those who would not otherwise have a use for Visual Studio.
+Note: Visual Studio 2022 has been tested and does not work with VeriStand 2020 or 2021 (newer versions have not been tested at this time).*

 ## Usage Example